A pond behind some leaves that are on the ground and growing on bushes.

 • Pictures of my dog, also flowers.

 Also, it’s not very long.
+You can probably read this in an hour or so.

 By A Guy With ADD For Folks With A Lot Going On